MaximDevoir/ins-guns2/README.md

 Then, reload your plugins with `sm plugins unload_all; sm plugins refresh`

 **Requirements**: SourceMod and MetaMod must be installed on the server.

+## How to Compile

+You can compile the source files yourself by following these [instructions](https://wiki.alliedmods.net/Compiling_SourceMod_Plugins).